notaryproject/notaryproject.dev/content/en/docs/faq.md

 **Q: Why JWT `exp` and `iat` claims are not used?**

-**A:** Unlike JWT which always contains a JSON payload, Notation envelope can support payloads other than JSON, like binary.
-Reusing the JWT payload structure and claims, limits the Notation JWS envelope to only support JSON payload, which is undesirable.
-Also, reusing JWT claims requires following same claim semantics as defined in JWT specifications.
-The [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4) claim requires that verifier MUST reject the signature if current time equals or is greater than `exp`, where as Notation allows verification policy to define how expiry is handled.
+**A:** Unlike JWT which always contains a JSON payload, the Notary Project signature envelope can support payloads other than JSON, like binary.
+Reusing the JWT payload structure and claims, limits the Notary Project signature JWS envelope to only support JSON payload, which is undesirable.
+Also, reusing JWT claims requires following the same claim semantics as defined in JWT specifications.
+The [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4) claim requires that the verifier MUST reject the signature if the current time equals or is greater than `exp`, where as Notation allows verification policy to define how expiry is handled.

 ## Signature specification